harvester/harvester/README.md

 In the `Bare-metal` mode, users can use the ISO to install Harvester directly on the bare-metal server to form a Harvester cluster.
 Users can add one or many compute nodes to join the existing cluster.

-To get the Harvester ISO, download it from the [Github releases.](https://github.com/rancher/harvester/releases)
+To get the Harvester ISO, download it from the [Github releases.](https://github.com/rancher/harvester/releases) To install the ISO from a USB stick you can use the following tool on Windows [Rufus](https://rufus.ie/)

 During installation you can either choose to form a new cluster, or join the node to an existing cluster.